7 Manager Tips for Resolving Conflict

 your project succeeds or ends up as a failure.

-Here are seven tips to addressing and resolving conflict on the job.
+Here are seven tips to addressing and resolving conflict in

 1. Keep your cool As a project manager, you will find yourself